osmond/flora/README.md

 ## 🤝 Contributing

-See `/docs/contributing.md` to get started with local development and best practices.
+See [docs/contributing.md](./docs/contributing.md) for local development and best practices.
+For design standards, review the [style guide](./docs/style-guide.md).

 ---